 We all have the in-built power to heal from difficult experiences, and we can raise the next generation with awareness of this, one “listened to” child at a time.
 Your job as a parent is so important.

-–Lyra L’Estrange, New South Wales, Australia
+–Lyra L’Estrange, Queensland, Australia

 Further reading from Hand in Hand